SciML/SciMLDocs/docs/src/highlevels/implicit_layers.md

 Implicit layer deep learning is a field which uses implicit rules, such as differential equations and nonlinear solvers, to define the layers of neural networks.
 This field has brought the potential to automatically optimize network depth and improve training performance.
-SciML's differentiable solver ecosystem is specifically designed to accomodate implicit layer methodologies, and provides libraries with pre-built layers for common methods.
+SciML's differentiable solver ecosystem is specifically designed to accommodate implicit layer methodologies, and provides libraries with pre-built layers for common methods.